FlineDev/BartyCrouch/README.md

 #### Verbose (aka `-v`, `--verbose`) <small>*optional*</small>

-If you want to know exactly which files BartyCrouch found and updated you can specify the `-v` command to see more verbose output.
+If you want to know exactly which files BartyCrouch found and updated you can specify the `-v` command to see a more verbose output.

 Example: